rstraub/rstraub.github.io/_drafts/interfaces-defining-roles.md

 Take advantage of working in an Agile way and incrementally improve on your model.
 As you learn more about the model it becomes easier to get the definition just right.

+### Level of Granularity

+Not just naming this type of interface is hard, getting the *granularity* right is also a challenge.

+If you make them too fine-grained you end up with incohesive interfaces, which don't tell the whole story and make change harder.
+Make them too coarse and you risk losing the benefits of the Role Interface.

 ### Extra Indirection

 Interfaces always give you the overhead of extra indirection, and the Role Interface is no exception.